Lee County Clerk of Court, FLHome Menu

 Florida law allows individuals in certain professions, as well as their spouses and/or children, to request the removal of specific personal information from the Official Records.

-If you qualify for the exemption under Florida Statutes 119.071 and 493.6122, you may complete and submit the Request to Remove Information from Public Inspection form.
+If you qualify for the exemption under Florida Statutes 119.071 and 493.6122, you may complete and submit the Request to Remove Information From Public Inspection form.
 A new form will need to be submitted for each new request.
+If you need to request to remove your redacted information, you may complete and submit the Request to Release Redacted Information on Recorded Documents form.

 Form Submission Options for documents recorded in Official Records (NOT court records)